-Shinichi has co-directed works with Anna Halprin, Ko Murobushi, Sten Rudstrøm, Yuko Kaseki, Takuya Ishide and KT Nelson (ODC).
-He has co-created performances with with music groups Rova Saxophone Quartet and Sleepytime Gorilla Museum.
-As a guest Director, he has worked with AXIS Dance Company.
-As a dancer, he has worked as a member of the Russian Dance Theater company Do Theatre, Butoh/installation art based TEN PEN CHii in Germany with Yumiko Yoshioka, Hiroko and Koichi Tamano’s Harupin Ha, and Larry Reed’s Shadowlight Theater.
+He has co-created numerous performances with music groups Rova Saxophone Quartet and Sleepytime Gorilla Museum.
+As a guest Director, he has created stage works with AXIS Dance Company and ODC Dance Company.
+As a dancer, he has been a member of the Russian Dance Theater company Do Theatre (2003-2005) and Larry Reed’s Shadowlight Theater (1993-1997).

 inkBoat and Shinichi have been honored by awards and grants, including 5 Bay Area “Izzie” awards and grants from NEA, MAP fund, New England Foundation for the Arts, California Arts Council, Rainin Foundation, Creative Work Fund, and Gerbode Foundation.